What to know about grand jury evidence on actor Alec Baldwin and the 2021 fatal film set shooting | News Channel 3-12

 Special prosecutors are not only marshaling evidence against Baldwin for the grand jury to consider, but also actively preparing for a scheduled February 2024 trial against “Rust” movie armorer Hannah Gutierrez-Reed, who has pleaded not guilty to involuntary manslaughter and evidence tampering in the case.

-Those preparations for trial include recent subpoenas for documents from producers of “Rust,” and any audio and video recordings held by a Malibu, California, production studio that might include Baldwin on the set of “Rust” or his comments about the film elsewhere.
+Those preparations for trial include recent subpoenas for documents from producers of “Rust,” and any audio and video recordings held by a Los Angeles film production company that might include Baldwin on the set of “Rust” or his comments about the film elsewhere.

 Neama Rahmani, a former federal prosecutor in Southern California and currently president of West Coast Trial Lawyers, says documents or records uncovered in case against Gutierrez-Reed can be repurposed .

-Note: This story has been updated to correct the location of a subpoenaed film production company to Los Angeles, not Malibu.